 You can shop and save at over 300 stores with Ibotta.
 You can transfer the money you save with Ibotta to your PayPal or Venmo accounts, or there are also different gift cards to choose from, as well.

-Ibotta gives you $20 when you open an account and you can redeem for gift cards or cash when you reach $20.
+Ibotta gives you $5 back on your first purchase and you can redeem for gift cards or cash after reaching $20.

 Read our review of Ibotta to learn more about the platform.